 It’s an idyllic place, where a baseball tournament welcomes parade-goers in the old town, and people in New Valmeyer wave to each passing car because, chances are, they know each other.
 Some neighbors live next to their former neighbors in their new houses.
 A handsome new school helps form the town center.
 And while nothing can ever be the same, in many respects the town has retained its sense of community while also experiencing economic and population growth.

-Use Slider to See the Migration of Valmeyer, Illinois
+Before and After the Migration of Valmeyer, Illinois

 Of the 900 people who lived in the old town, roughly 700 moved to the new town, which has since grown to a population of about 1,300.